 Rental properties: Where the residential property is rented on a normal short-term lease (less than 20 years), the landlord will be liable for LPT.
 Long-term leases (more than 20 years), life tenancies and situations where a person occupies a residential property on a rent-free basis over an extended period and without challenge to their right of occupation will be treated as if the occupant owns the property.
 In these circumstances, the occupant will be liable for LPT.

 You are a liable person for the Local Property Tax if you own a residential property on the liability (or ownership) date.
 The liability date is 1 May 2013 for the year 2013 and, for following years, 1 November in the preceding year.
-So for 2014 the liability date is 1 November 2013.
+So for 2014 the liability date was 1 November 2013.
+For 2015 the liability date will be 1 November 2014.

 If a residential property is suitable for use as a dwelling but is unoccupied, it is liable for LPT.
 However, if the property is not suitable for use as a dwelling, it is not liable for LPT and you do not need to make an LPT return.
 If you think that your property is not suitable for use as a dwelling, you must notify Revenue as soon as possible after receiving your LPT return.
 You must also include relevant supporting documentation, for example, an engineer’s report.
 Revenue will consider your claim and make a decision using the documentation you provide.